opentargets-archive/webapp/app/docs/personal-data-collected-examples.md

 We may disclose your Personal Data:

-  * In statistical reports to our Governance Board,
-  * In forming part of the scientific record of data submitted to our data archives,
   * To your employer, university, law enforcement or other government bodies, in exceptional circumstances where your activity is disruptive or may be illegal under your local laws.